 The Origin of Margherita Pizza

 Legend has it that in 1889, the renowned pizzaiolo Raffaele Esposito created a pizza in honor of Queen Margherita, using tomatoes, mozzarella, and fresh basil to represent the colors of the Italian flag.
 This simple yet sophisticated combination soon became known as the Margherita pizza, a symbol of culinary artistry and national pride.
-Over the years, this classic pizza has evolved into a beloved staple worldwide, cherished for its rustic charm and authentic taste.
+Over the years, this Italian Margherita pizza has evolved into a beloved staple worldwide, cherished for its rustic charm and authentic taste.

 The Charm of Simple Ingredients